SumanthRH/SkyRL/skyagent/README.md

 SkyAgent is designed primarly for researchers to have a unified interface around implementing agentic tasks.
 A modular design allows researchers to
 1. bring in their own tasks
-2. use any training backend or simply run evaluation,
+2. use any training backend or simply run evaluation
-3. modify runtime implementation for a given task,
+3. modify runtime implementation for a given task
 4. improve dispatching logic for a batch of trajectories
 5. and more ...